Online community: Motivations and barriers to participation

+Motivations

 Successful online communities motivate online participation.
 Methods of motivating participation in these communities have been investigated in several studies.

 There are many persuasive factors that draw users into online communities.
 Peer-to-peer systems and social networking sites rely heavily on member contribution.
 Users' underlying motivations to involve themselves in these communities have been linked to some persuasion theories of sociology.